 A trading location is the optimal point of a geographically dispersed server cluster where infrastructure hosting a bidder application can benefit most in terms of latency.
-Real-Time Bidding callouts do not necessarily originate at the trading location, and can come from elsewhere in the cluster.
-As an example, Hong Kong is the trading location for the Asia Pacific cluster spanning from Australia to Singapore.
+Real-time bidding callouts do not necessarily originate at the trading location, and can come from elsewhere in the cluster.
+As an example, Singapore is the trading location for the Asia Pacific cluster spanning from Australia to Singapore.

 The following table lists reference domains that can be used to assess latency and estimate the best locations for your server.

 |North America (East Coast)||Northern Virginia, United States||rtb-us-east.g.doubleclick.net|

 |North America (West Coast)||San Francisco Bay Area, California, United States||rtb-us-west.g.doubleclick.net|

 We do not guarantee that bid requests for a given user's impressions will always be sent through the same trading location.
 Therefore, to receive all impressions, you need to have servers reachable from all locations.
 If you only want a subset of impressions, it may be sufficient to run servers in a subset of locations.
 For example, most, but not all, North American traffic can be received by running servers reachable from the East and West coasts.

 The deadline, as measured from the trading location, for a response to be